Nalaquq/DINOcut/README.md

 Distractor objects saved in the bg_noise directory should contain seperate folders for images and masks.
 You can download mask and image files for distactors from [shapenet](https://shapenet.org/) or make your own.

+3. Configure your dinocut_congif.yaml file with your specified arguments.
-3. Run DINOCUT from the command line:
+4. Run DINOCUT from the command line:
 ```bash
 python3 dinocut.py
 ```
-4. Review segmentation masks and delete false positives:
+5. Review segmentation masks and delete false positives:

-5. Sit back and relax as DINOcut generates your dataset.
+6. Sit back and relax as DINOcut generates your dataset.

-6. You can also use our [Cut, Paste, Learn](https://arxiv.org/abs/1708.01642) implementation as a standalone CLI:
+7. You can also use our [Cut, Paste, Learn](https://arxiv.org/abs/1708.01642) implementation as a standalone CLI:
 ```bash
 python3 sythetic.py -h
 ```